mozilla/oneanddone/README.md

    DEFAULT CHARACTER SET utf8
    DEFAULT COLLATE utf8_general_ci;
    ```
    To run all parts of the application, you will eventually need to populate this empty database with some example data, especially Tasks.
-There are many ways to do this.
+There are many ways to populate the database.
+The method you choose may depend on the kind of data you want to add.
       * Use the create/edit features of your local One and Done instance.
-For example sign in with an administrator account and go to the `/tasks/create/` URL of the app
+For example sign in with an administrator account and go to the `/tasks/create/` URL of the app to create Tasks.

       * Use the Django admin section of your local One and Done instance by going to the `/admin` URL -- this also relies on an admin account.
+You can define Task Teams here, for example.

       * Use an external tool like MySQL Workbench.